DHTMLX/docs-diagram/docs/api/diagram_editor/editor/config/shapetoolbar_property.md

     - in the org chart mode: `"add"` | `"horizontal"` | `"vertical"` | `"remove"`
     - in the mindmap mode: `"add"` | `"addLeft"` | `"addRight"` | `"remove"`
 - a set of icon objects.
 Each icon object can have the following properties:
     - `id: string` -  (required) the id of an icon.
-Note, that the usage of the default names of the toolbar controls as ids of new controls is prohibited
+Note that using the default names of the toolbar controls as ids of new controls is prohibited
     - `content: string` - (required) the content of the icon.
 It can contain an HTML element with the name of the icon class
     - `check: function` - (optional) checks whether the icon should be applied to the shape.
 The function takes a shape object and returns *true*, if the icon will be rendered for this shape
     - `css: function` - (optional) the function which returns the name(s) of CSS class(es) that should be applied to the shape